FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 **Transcription:** Process of turning a part of the DNA \(a gene\) into RNA.

-**Translation:** Process of turning a RNA strand into a protein.
-One amino acid is encoded as a RNA nucleotides triplet.
+**Translation:** Process of turning a RNA strand into a protein by a Ribosome.
+Each amino acid is encoded as a RNA nucleotides triplet.

 _In rare cases it is also possible that RNA translate to either RNA or DNA_